 You’re going to need to download some files for this project, which you can do from GitHub: https://github.com/twostraws/HackingWithSwift – make sure you look in the SwiftUI section of the files.

-Once you have those, go ahead and create a new Single View App template in Xcode called GuessTheFlag.
+Once you have those, go ahead and create a new App project in Xcode called GuessTheFlag, using the same settings as before.
 As before we’re going to be starting with an overview of the various SwiftUI technologies required to build the app, so let’s get into it…

 Link copied to your pasteboard.